German migrant rescue ship captain faces Italian court

 “Merkel asked me about the captain and I explained that in Italy executive power is separate from the judicial one ... the prime minister cannot step in.
 It’s in the magistrates’ hands,” Conte told reporters in Brussels.

-The Italian government accuses Rackete of endangering the lives of four policemen aboard a patrol boat squeezed against the quay as the Dutch-flagged Sea-Watch 3 arrived.
+The Italian government accuses Rackete of endangering the lives of four policemen aboard a patrol boat that was squeezed against the quay as the Dutch-flagged Sea-Watch 3 forced its way into Lampedusa port early on Saturday.

-She is also accused of resisting a warship order, which carries a maximum penalty of 10 years’ jail, and of aiding people smugglers under laws introduced to deter non-government rescue ships.
+She is also accused of resisting a warship order, which carries a maximum penalty of 10 years in jail, and of aiding people smugglers under recent laws introduced to deter the non-governmental rescue ships.

 Rackete’s boat was impounded and Sea-Watch could be fined upto 50,000 euros ($57,000).

-Matteo Salvini, the Italian interior minister and leader of the ruling right-wing League party, has taken a hard stance on immigration, closing off ports and accusing fellow European nations of leaving Italy alone to deal with arrivals.
+Salvini, who is leader of the ruling right-wing League party, has taken a hard stance on immigration, closing off ports and accusing fellow European nations of leaving Italy alone to deal with new arrivals.

+“I expect justice to deliver tough penalties to those who risked the life of Italian military personnel and who repeatedly rejected our laws,” Salvini said in a statement on Monday.

-Rackete’s hearing was expected to be heard from Monday afternoon.
-A judge will have 48 hours to decide whether she should be released or not.
-Salvini said that if Rackete was released he would sign an expulsion order straightaway.
+He has said that if Rackete was released he would sign an expulsion order straightaway.

-The 41 Africans were taken to a reception center on Lampedusa, with Salvini later saying other European nations had agreed to receive them.
+The 41 migrants were taken to a reception center on Lampedusa, with Salvini later saying other European nations had agreed to take them in.

-Reporting by Antonio Denti, additional reporting by Vladimiro Pantaleone in Agrigento, Francesca Piscioneri in Rome; Writing by Giselda Vagnoni; Editing by Andrew Cawthorne
+Reporting by Antonio Denti and Wladimiro Pantaleone in Agrigento, Francesca Piscioneri in Rome; Writing by Giselda Vagnoni; Editing by Andrew Cawthorne and Crispian Balmer